 About Unsafe Science

-You’ve been warned.
-Expressing ideas and findings do not make anyone “unsafe.”
+This is your warning.
+You will find “unsafe” ideas here.
+Expressing ideas and findings do not make anyone “unsafe” though it may make them uncomfortable.
 Supressing them, however, is dangerous for individuals, institutions, and the wider society.

 This site is for people hungry for open evidence and reason-based discussions of all sorts of hot topics.